com.ktechpit.whatsie

 20 reviews

-• BuiltIn download manager
+• Built-in download manager

-• Do not disturb mode
+• Do-not-disturb mode

 • Configurable notification popup timeout

-• Minimize to tray on application start
+• Minimize to system tray on start or window close

 Latest reviews